ultralytics/yolov3/README.md

 # Training

-**Start Training:** Run `train.py` to begin training after downloading COCO data with `data/get_coco_dataset.sh` and specifying COCO path on line 37 (local) or line 39 (cloud).
+**Start Training:** Run `train.py` to begin training after downloading COCO data with `data/get_coco_dataset.sh`.
 Training runs about 1 hour per COCO epoch on a 1080 Ti.

-**Resume Training:** Run `train.py --resume` to resume training from the most recently saved checkpoint `latest.pt`.
+**Resume Training:** Run `train.py --resume` to resume training from the most recently saved checkpoint `weights/latest.pt`.

 Each epoch trains on 120,000 images from the train and validate COCO sets, and tests on 5000 images from the COCO validate set.
-An Nvidia GTX 1080 Ti will process about 10-15 epochs/day depending on image size and augmentation (13 epochs/day at 416 pixels with default augmentation).
-Loss plots for the bounding boxes, objectness and class confidence should appear similar to results shown here (results in progress to 160 epochs, will update).
+An Nvidia GTX 1080 Ti will process about 10-20 epochs/day depending on image size and augmentation.
+Loss plots are shown here using default training settings.

 ![Alt](https://user-images.githubusercontent.com/26833433/49822374-3b27bf00-fd7d-11e8-9180-f0ac9fe2fdb4.png "coco training loss")